 THE STUDENT'S ROLE: Students will be provided with basic introductory information on standard literary genres.
-The students are expected to participate actively and negotiate meaning in the target language by engaging in classroom activities that will foster their linguistic, cultural, and critical thinking skills; this will be framed within the cornerstones of cooperative language learning.
-They will also seek the co-construction, regulation, and direction of a range of skills by way of out-of-class research, accumulated knowledge from previous courses, and autonomous learning strategies devised on their own.
+Students are expected to participate actively and negotiate meaning in the target language by engaging in Bitmoji classroom activities that will foster their linguistic, cultural, and critical thinking skills along with autonomous learning.